basho/rfc/README.md

 This repo contains documentation in Markdown format that detail RFCs that require feedback from architecture and other relevant parties.

-The workflow for RFCs has undergone significant changes in late October 2016, so expect some turbulence while we sort through existing RFCs.

 ### RFC Workflow

 1. Create a new folder under `incoming/` directly on the `master` branch.
-    * Create a `README.md` in the folder for the RFC itself (see below for template).
+    * Create your RFC as `README.md` in the folder on `master`.
+        * A template is available below.
     * Supporting materials (typically diagrams) can be placed in the same folder.
     * See **Naming Folders** below.
 2. Push `master` to github.
+Keep editing directly on `master` until you're ready for discussion.
 3. Create a new branch.
     * Move the folder to the top level of the `rfc` repository.
     * Push the branch to github.